A Majorization-Minimization Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation: Introduction

 In the companion paper \cite{rackovic2022accurate}, we present a novel method for solving the inverse rig problem when the blendshape model is assumed to be quadratic.
 This method targets a specific subdomain of facial animation --- highly-realistic human face models used in movie and video games production.
 Here the accurate fit plays a more critical role than the execution time.
 For this reason, the added complexity of a quadratic blendshape rig is justified since it significantly increases the mesh fidelity of the result.
 Besides increasing the mesh accuracy, our solution yields fewer activated components than the state-of-the-art methods, which is another desirable property in production.
 The main contributions of the current paper are to provide a detailed derivation of the proposed inverse rig method and describe results on its convergence guarantees.
 We refer to \cite{rackovic2022accurate} for further practical and implementation aspects, as well as extensive numerical results on real-world animation data.

 The rest of the paper is organized as follows.
 Section \ref{sec:preliminaries} formulates the inverse rig problem and covers the existing solutions from the literature.
 Section \ref{sec:proposed_solution} introduces our algorithm and gives a detailed derivation of each step.
+Section \ref{sec:results} discusses numerical results.
 Finally, we conclude the paper in Section \ref{sec:discussion}.